run-ai/docs/docs/admin/integration/deepspeed.md

-# Working with DeepSpeed on top of RunAI
+# Working with DeepSpeed on top of Run:ai

 DeepSpeed is a deep learning optimization library for PyTorch designed to reduce computing power and memory use, and to train large distributed models with better parallelism on existing computer hardware.
 DeepSpeed is optimized for low latency, high throughput training.
 It also includes the Zero Redundancy Optimizer (ZeRO) for training models with 1 trillion or more parameters.
 Other features include mixed precision training, single-GPU, multi-GPU, multi-node training, and custom model parallelism.